kseth-official/roguelikedungeoncrawler/README.md

 Walk Algorithm.

 ## *User Stories*
-As part of Phase 1 of this project, the following user stories have been implemented:
+As part of *Phase 1* of this project, the following user stories have been implemented:

 - As a user, I want to be able to navigate a room using the arrow keys.
 - As a user, I want to be able to interact with the exit point to complete the level.
-- As a user, I want to be able to be able die if I walk into an obstacle.
+- As a user, I want to be able to be able to die if I walk into an obstacle.
 - As a user, I want to be able to add coins to my wallet as a count of my score.

 The pathfinding and procedural generation will be added in later phases of this project.

+## *Post Phase 1*
+The following user stories will be implemented post phase 1 before beginning phase 2:

+- As a user, I want to be able to die upon interaction with an enemy.
+- As a user, I want to be able to be able to open my inventory.
+- As a user, I want to be able to pick up items and add them to my inventory.
+- As a user, I want to be able to use items in my inventory.
+- As a user, I want to be able to see my current health.